 Year-round Beauty in the Adirondacks

 There are several waterfalls within a short distance of the Whiteface Region and many of which are very short distances from the road, leaving little excuse to check them out.
-Others, well, you might need to plan you day a bit more, but none the less, worth the effort.
-Below please see a short list of fantastic destinations close to the road.
-For added details be sure to folow the links to their designated pages.
+Others, well, you might need to plan your day a bit more, but, none the less, they are worth the effort.

-The Flume is the closest of the lot from Wilmington, located less than 2-miles South on Route 86 from the Wilmington town center.
-This large waterfall complex has a path leading downstream on both side of the Ausable River.
+The Flume is the closest of the lot from Wilmington, located less than 2-miles south on Route 86 from the Wilmington town center.
+This large waterfall complex has a path leading downstream on both sides of the Ausable River.
 Be very careful as you hike along these paths as there are numerous steep drops and no rail to protect you on the slippery terrain.
+There are absolutely breathtaking ice formations here after particularly cold winter nights.

 High Falls is located just under 5-miles from the Wilmington town center south along Route 86.
-High Falls is a tourist attraction, in that you will need to pay a fee to use the property.
-There are snowshoes on site for rent if so needed.
+High Falls Gorge is a tourist attraction; you will need to pay a fee to use the property.
+But that payment will afford you the opportunity to see not just one, but several winter waterfalls!
+Traction devices are provided for days when the boardwalk is icy and snowshoes are available for rent.
 These falls can be safely viewed from platforms and protected steps.
-Outstanding beauty and colors await the visitor.
+Outstanding beauty and colors await the visitor!

-Cascade Falls while very tall and wonderful and close to the road can be difficult to reach, but worth all efforts.
-There is a picnic area between the two Cascade Lakes off Route 73 between Keene and Lake Placid.
-The actual trail starts here but the parking is only maintained during the winter, requiring the visitor to park in the Cascade Mountain parking or further up Route 73 at a designated pull-off.
-Either way you will be required to either walk down Route 73 for a distance or cross the frozen lakes.
-Crossing frozen lakes is not a safe activity and is in no way recommended, but is attempted at your own risk.
-This waterfall is a local and visitor favorite for ice climbing, paths to and from will be apparent.
-The short trail is located behind the picnic area and climbs fairly steeply at times along a new slide track.
+Cascade Falls, while very tall and wonderful and close to the road, can be difficult to reach, but worth all efforts.
+There is a picnic area between the two Cascade lakes off Route 73 between Keene and Lake Placid.
+The actual path starts here but the parking is only maintained during the summer, requiring the visitor to park in the Cascade Mountain parking or further up Route 73 at a designated pull-off.
+Either way you will be required to walk down Route 73 for a distance.
+This waterfall is a local and visitor favorite for ice climbing.
+This waterfall is perhaps best viewed from the trail up Pitchoff Mountain, where you can get eye-level with the falls from across the road.

 Roaring Brook Falls

-This short hike of about 1/4 mile is located roughly 3-miles from the South end of Keene Valley at the Roaring Brook trailhead for Giant Mountain on the left.
+This short hike of about 1/4 mile is located roughly 3-miles from the south end of Keene Valley at the Roaring Brook trailhead for Giant Mountain on the left.
 Hike back along the trail and take your first right along a well-developed trail to the base of the falls.
-Taking your first left will bring you steeply to the top of the falls, which is a very dangerous place to be and not recommended.
+Taking your first left will bring you steeply to the top of the falls.
+Please be very cautious; this area is extremely dangerous and should only be approached with care.
+Roaring Brook Falls can also be viewed from a pull-off along Route 73.
+This provides a nice, all-compassing view of the falls.

 Split Rock Falls

 This roadside waterfall is the furthest on the list but also worth the drive.
-Located off Route 9 just north of the junction with Route 73 is the falls.
-There is ample parking for Split Rock Falls and is typically plowed.
+It is located off Route 9 just north of the junction with Route 73.
+There is ample parking for Split Rock Falls and it is typically plowed.
 The falls are only a few feet from the parking area.
 Be very careful in this area near the top of the falls, some fencing is missing opening up steep cliffs and exposed areas.
-The best viewing area is above one of these dangerous locations.

 Now here are two wonderful waterfalls, located near one another, but set back in from the road, requiring a bit of effort.
-You have the option here to use either skis or snowshoes to reach the base of the falls, both a fine; the ski is much more fun.
+You have the option here to use either skis or snowshoes to reach the base of the falls.
+Both are fine; the ski is much more fun.

 Beaver Meadow Falls

-This trip to Beaver Meadow Falls is located off what is called Lake Road which is very busy with hikers and cross-country skiers.
+This trip to Beaver Meadow Falls is located off Lake Road, which is very busy with hikers and cross-country skiers.
 Parking for the start of this hike is located across the road from the Roaring Brook Falls and Giant Mountain trailhead, outlined above.
 You will hike along a paved section of road then to a dirt road which leads to the main gate into the Adirondack Mountain Reserve (AMR).
 You will move along what is now Lake Road for just over 2-miles to the trail for Gothics on the right.
 Following this well-traveled trail you will be off the road and in the forest.
 This 1/2 mile trail will bring you to the Ausable River which you will cross on a bridge and quickly be at the base of Beaver Meadow Falls.
 There is no trail to the top of the falls.
-The ladder to the left of the falls leads to the Great Range Trail.
+The ladder to the left of the falls leads to the Great Range Trail and many High Peaks.

-Following the same Lake Road as outlined for Beaver Meadow Falls.
-Rather than branching off on a side trail you will use this road to the end at roughly 3.5 miles and then cross a bridge just downstream of the dam.
+Following the same Lake Road as outlined for Beaver Meadow Falls will lead you to Rainbow Falls.
+Rather than branching off on a side trail you will follow this road to the end at roughly 3.5 miles and then cross a bridge just downstream of the dam.
 Once across the bridge find and follow the short spur trail to the base of Rainbow Falls.
-You can look down on the falls, if you wish to follow another trail that leads to Sawteeth.
-Following this trail for a short distance will bring you to an attractive overlook on your right, a wooden fence is all that protects you from a steep drop, please be very careful.

 Do you need snowshoe or cross-country ski rentals?
 Check out a local outfitter for details.
 Want a guide to bring you on a waterfall tour in the High Peaks Region?
 Go to one of the local guides in the area and see what they have to offer.
 Hanging out for a while and need a place to stay or eat?
 Wilmington has outstanding lodging and fare.